Kubernetes Cluster Access

 For CLI Access:

-• bastion-issuer: Required to enable CLI access.
+• certificate-issuer: Required to enable CLI access.
 The path to the SSH certificate issuer that should be used for certificate authentication.

 • Allow Port Forwarding: Optional, allows running non-interactive kubectl commands, such as: exec / port-forward / etc. Also allows using the --watch flag (-w), for example.